 An object contains, at most, the following translations, depending on the type of translation object:

 - Plural translation

 - Tooltip text, shown when the mouse is moved over a field name, group name, tab or column.
 It is possible to use HTML to format the text.

 Untranslated objects can be translated semi-automatically with the Translate untranslated objects task.
 The task replaces underscores with spaces, removes the square brackets and changes the first letter to a capital letter.
 It is convenient to generate translations for the language in which the data model was written.

 The translations screen provides the option to review translations by approving or disapproving them using the Mark approved and Mark disapproved tasks.
 The prefilter Not yet approved can be used to filter all translations that have not been reviewed yet.
 When disapproving a translation, feedback as to why it was disapproved is required.
 Disapproved translations can be filtered using the Disapproved prefilter and will also generate a validation that can be assigned.

 Please note that any changes to a translation will result in the approved status being reset and the translation needing to be approved again.

-Not every project desires to review translations.
-Think of single developer projects, or projects where translations are being reviewed by an external party.
-Therefore, a setting named Translation review required is present in the Configuration screen, which can be found in the 'Settings' menu group.
-When this setting is turned off, the tasks to (dis)approve translations will be hidden.
-Also, no validations regarding not yet approved or disapproved translations will be shown.
+Not every project requires a translations review.
+For example, single developer projects, or projects where translations are reviewed by an external party.
+Therefore, a setting named Translation review required is available in the menu Settings > Configuration.
+Uncheck this setting to hide the tasks for (dis)approving translations and the validations regarding the not yet (dis)approved translations.
+See also Configuration.